jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 const query = "select * from users where activation_date not null";
 const binds = {};
 const dbName = "DataWarehouse1";
 const data = executeQuery({ query, binds, dbName });
 ```

 ## Dates

-The built-in `Date` constructor creates special objects that represent points in time.
-Date objects represent the number of milliseconds since 12:00 AM UTC on January 1, 1970.
+The built-in `Date` constructor creates special objects that represent points in time. `Date` objects represent the number of milliseconds since 12:00 AM UTC on January 1, 1970.

 Dates can represent any date and time between approximately 272,000 years ago and 273,000 years in the future.
-This book is being written in 2023, so if you're reading it in the year 275760 I'm sure your computer scientists have already figured out a way to make it work past September 13 of this year, which is the last day that can be represented according to the current ECMAScript standard.
+This book is being written in 2023, so if you're reading it in the year 275760 I'm sure your computer scientists have already figured out a way to make it work past September 13 of that year, which is the last day that can be represented according to the current ECMAScript standard.

 One thing to note is that month indexes start at 0, not 1 (remember, programmers count from 0).